Lightbox Image

 That spirit of helping those in need is at the heart of the Catholic church’s mission and the work of the CYC as an affiliate of the Diocese of Scranton.
 They provide not only a recreational space for children but a loving, nurturing daycare and before and after care services.

-On a daily basis, approximately 200 children spend all or part of their day at the center, which is an accredited Keystone STARS education program facility.
+On a daily basis, nearly 200 children spend all or part of their day at the center, which is an accredited Keystone STARS education program facility.
 The STARS system of early-childhood intervention works to improve, support and recognize the continuous quality improvement efforts of early learners in Pennsylvania.

 Since 1999, the CYC continues to be the only center in Luzerne County that offers 24-hour-a-day child care.
 The facility opens at 4:30 a.m.
 Monday with continuous care through Saturday morning at 7 a.m.
 Typically, ten hours is a daily maximum for childcare, but 12 hours is a possibility.